- must be called before any work can be done with the RLink.

 - The following options can be given:

-"JRELocation" Automatic path to a custom Java Runtime Environment (JRE) "TargetPlatform" Automatic name of the platform, if different from $SystemID "RCommandLine" Automatic list of strings starting with "--" and representing command-line arguments for R "RHomeLocation" Automatic location of the root of an external R distribution "AddToRDataTypePath" None list of directories with external data type definitions "EnableResourcesAutoinstall" True enables automatic download and installation of the RLinkRuntime paclet, if the latter has not yet been installed
+"JRELocation" Automatic path to a custom Java Runtime Environment (JRE) "TargetPlatform" Automatic name of the platform, if different from $SystemID "RCommandLine" Automatic list of strings starting with "--" and representing command-line arguments for R "RHomeLocation" Automatic location of the root of an external R distribution (currently Windows only) "AddToRDataTypePath" None list of directories with external data type definitions "EnableResourcesAutoinstall" True enables automatic download and installation of the RLinkRuntime paclet, if the latter has not yet been installed

 - The "TargetPlatform" option should only be used under rather special circumstances, such as when you would like to use the 32-bit version of R on a 64-bit machine (note that in such a case, you will also need to use the "JRELocation" option, to indicate the path to 32-bit JRE).